ulfaric/Akatosh/docs/index.md

 # Akatosh

 `Akatosh` is a light-weighted disceret event simulation library.
-Unlike popular library `Simpy` which is progress-oriented and you have to write generator function for simulated events or events interaction, `Akatosh` is fully object-oriented that events are encapsulated as `InstantEvent`/`ContinousEvent` with states, priority and a life-cycle.
-The actual impact of events are simply regular python functions.
+Unlike popular library `Simpy` which is progress-oriented and you have to write generator function for simulated events or events interaction, `Akatosh` is fully object-oriented that events are encapsulated as `Event` with states and priority.
+The actual impact of events are simply regular python functions ( or async function ).
 You could create events all at once, or create event within event.
 In addition, `Akatosh` is async which means event that are happening at the same simulated time will be executed simultaneously for real, unless they have different priority.

 `Akatosh` also support `Resource`, provide all functionalities as it is in `Simpy` with extra utilities for telemetries collection and interaction with `Entity`.
-The `Entity` is unique to `Akatosh` which represents a abstract entity with a life-cycle, for example a follower.
+The `Entity` is unique to `Akatosh` which represents a abstract entity with a life-cycle, for example a follower NPC.
 The `Entity` supports utility functions to interact with `Resource` and automatically releases all its occupied resources upon termination.

 You probably already noticed that `Akatosh` is the name of "Dragon God of Time" in elder scroll serie, therefore the singleton class `Mundus` is the core of the simulation.
 The `Mundus` will schedule the events, move forward time and engage async execution.

+## Real Time

+Since version 3.0.0+, `Akatosh` also supports for real time simulation with time step of 0.1s.
+Real time simulation can be simply enabled by `Mundus.enable_realtime()`.
+Please note that due to async event loop overhead, there is about 10% delay from all time steps.

+## Quick Start
 To use `Akatosh`:

 ```bash